 1. Santa Elena Canyon

-If one would ever ask a visitor at Big Bend National Park, which is the most irresistible part of this sightly park, the answer would always be Santa Elena Canyon.
+If one would ever ask a visitor at that park, which is the most irresistible part of this sightly park, the answer would always be Santa Elena Canyon.

-The Santa Elena Canyon is situated at quite a distance from the Big Bend National Park visitor center.
-To reach this canyon, one needs to drive through the 30 miles long Ross Maxwell scenic drive, and this route forms the head of the trail across a tributary of the Rio Grande, namely, Terlingua Creek.
+The Santa Elena Canyon is quite far from the Big Bend National Park visitor center.
+To reach this canyon, one needs to drive through the 30-mile-long Ross Maxwell scenic drive, and this route forms the head of the trail across a tributary of the Rio Grande, namely, Terlingua Creek.

 At the start of the canyon, a steep ascent to a sheer cliff awaits, followed by a descent to the water level.
 Passing this commences the beginning of flat land surface, enriched with features varying from bushes to beaches.